influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/administration/configuration.md

 ### registration-server-url = "http://IP_or_hostname:3000"

-The full URL of the server that runs the InfluxEnterprise web console.
-`registration-server-url` requires the protocol, IP or hostname, and port.
+The full URL of the server that runs the InfluxEnterprise Web Console, including the protocol, hostname or IP address, and port.
 This setting is **not** required when installing the cluster and web console.

 Environment variable: `INFLUXDB_ENTERPRISE_REGISTRATION_SERVER_URL`